codee-com/open-catalog/Checks/PWR035/README.md

 ### Relevance

-Accessing an array in a non-consecutive order is less efficient than accessing consecutive positions because the latter maximises [locality of reference](../../Glossary/Locality-of-reference.md).
+Accessing an array in a non-consecutive order is less efficient than accessing consecutive positions because the latter maximizes [locality of reference](../../Glossary/Locality-of-reference.md).

 ### Code example